tsduck/tsduck/scripts/README.txt

   freshly cloned repository, just run this script.

 - build-tsduck-header.ps1 : This script builds the tsduck.h header file which
-  includes all public headers of the TSDuck library.
-Adding new source files in the TSDuck library is a common task.
-Each time a new public file is added, tsduck.h must be updated.
-This script is automatically invoked by build.ps1 to ensure that the project files are always up to date.
+  includes all public headers of the library.
+See build-tsduck-header.py.

 - get-version-from-sources.ps1 : Extract the TSDuck version number from the source files.

 - cleanup.ps1 : This script does a complete cleanup of the directory tree, removing all generated or temporary files.
-This is a Windows equivalent of "make distclean" on Unix (they both invoke cleanup.py).
+See cleanup.py.

 - tsduck.nsi : This file is an NSIS script to build the binary installers of TSDuck.
 It is used by build-installer.ps1.